-Methodological Perspectives
+Methodological Perspective

 Narrative research inquiry was employed as the research design of this study.
 The research design selected is appropriate in the formulation of the study as it have paved way in exploring and discussing the changes, challenges and adjustment of school heads in their School-Based Management practices during this pandemic.
-These changes, challenges and adjustments are considered twists and turns that captured the stories of school heads in Guimaras through the SBM or LCP implementation in the new normal.
+These changes, challenges and adjustments are considered twists and turns that captured the stories of schools heads in Guimaras through the SBM or LCP implementation in the new normal.

 According to Clandinin (2016), a narrative inquiry is "an approach to the study of human lives conceived as a way of honoring lived experience as a source of important knowledge and understanding".
+To be more specific, narrative inquiry has distinctive characteristics that involves storytelling as it will emphasize the lives of the participants as told through their shared stories to the researcher.

 In addition, stories and experiences of school heads in the midst of the COVID-19 pandemic were given due importance.
 These narrated-school-head experiences described how the selected participants managed the changes brought about by the new normal in the basic education system in the Guimaras Island.
+It also aimed to find out the challenges schools have encountered during the new normal, how the school heads attuned their schools with the changes and what specific tasks did they take to ensure an enabling and supportive environment even during the pandemic.
+The research design selected was appropriate in the conduct of the study as it discussed how school heads identified and responded to the changes in the new normal education eliciting their stories as implementers of the SBM.